wp-plugins/woocommerce-google-dynamic-retargeting-tag/readme.txt

 = How do I check if the plugin is working properly? =

 Download the Google Tag Assistant browser plugin.
 It is a powerful tool to validate all Google tags on your pages.

+= What is a customized remarketing tag? =

+If you want to use a longer cookie validity time like 360 days (up to 540 days) then you will have to configure a customized remarketing tag.
+I would suggest to configure one anyway, and you only will need just one customized tag.
+* Once you have configured the customized remarketing tag make sure to set the cookie validity to 540 days and track all pages.
+Based on this remarketing tag you will be able to define any sort of rules to match your tracking needs, which is why you only need one remarketing tag.
+* The plugin will be able to work with the customized tag.
+This means you don't need to additionally add the customized remarketing tag on your website.
+Just add the conversion label from the customized remarketing tag into the the according field in the WGDR plugin.

 = Where can I report a bug or suggest improvements? =